goauthentik/authentik/website/docs/applications/index.md

 Applications are displayed to users when:

 -   The user has access defined via policies (or the application has no policies bound)
--   A Valid Launch URL is configured/could be guessed, this consists of URLs starting with http:// and https://
+-   A valid Launch URL is configured/could be guessed, this consists of URLs starting with http:// and https://

 The following aspects can be configured: